matveynator/netchan/wiki/v1-plan.md

-Development Roadmap for the "netchan" Library in Golang Feel free to contribute your ideas and suggestions!
+# Updated Development Roadmap for the "netchan" Library in Golang

 ## General Goals and Principles
 1. **Ease of Use**: The library’s interface should be intuitively understandable and reflect standard channel operations in Go.
 2. **Secure by Default**: The library should employ modern encryption techniques, as well as reliable practices for authentication and authorization.
-3. **Scalability**: Suitable for distributed systems, providing high throughput and scalability.
-4. **High Performance**: Optimized to ensure low overhead and rapid data transfer.
+3. **Scalability and High Performance**: Designed for distributed systems, ensuring high throughput, scalability, and optimized for low overhead and rapid data transfer.
-5. **Network Adherence to CSP Principles**: Full compliance with the Communicating Sequential Processes (CSP) model.
+4. **Network Adherence to CSP Principles**: Full compliance with the Communicating Sequential Processes (CSP) model.
-6. **Principles of Pure Go Programming**: Adherence to the principles of pure Go programming.
+5. **Principles of Pure Go Programming**: Adherence to the principles of pure Go programming.

 ## Package Structure
 1. **Network Interaction Functions**